datacorner/blueprism-deskew-skill/README.md

 # What's inside this Blue Prism Skill ?
 A global description of how this service was built can be found here : https://www.datacorner.fr/bp-deskew/
 The Python deskew library features are described in more details here : https://www.datacorner.fr/deskew/
-This code uses the deskew Python code developped by Stéphane Brunner, just take a look on the code on Github here: https://github.com/sbrunner/deskew
+NB: This code uses the deskew Python code developped by Stéphane Brunner, just take a look on the code on Github here: https://github.com/sbrunner/deskew

 The github directory contains several files:
-* **ci_rotated.jpg** it's just a test file (rotated image) you could use once you've installed the skill to check it works
+* **./img/ci_rotated.jpg** it's just a test file (rotated image) you could use once you've installed the skill to check it works
-* **imageutils.py** contains the Python code which deploys the Web service and do the magic stuff !
+* **./src folder** contains all the Python code which runs the Web service and do the magic stuff !
 * **LocalImagesUtils_X.X.bprelease** Blue Prism Exports (from the version 6.9) of the VBO which harness the Python web service to make easier use of the deskew
 * **runWsImageUtils.bat** is a windows command which launch the Web Service to make is in listening mode.
 This command will be called by the vbo when a deskew will be requested.
+* **install_python_packages.cmd** is a windows command which install all the needed python dependencies (by using pip)

 # How to install this skill ?
 The sections below describes how to use the Blue Prism skill.